Kinto/kinto-changes/README.rst

 collection timestamps into a specific bucket and collection.

-This plugin is useful to allow polling of several collections in one HTTP request.
+This plugin is useful to allow for polling on several collections changes with one HTTP request.

 Install